V4Fire/Core/src/core/pull/README.md

   value: value1
 } = pull.borrow();

-// if pull is empty, will create one const {value: value2} = pull.borrowOrCreate();
+// if the pull is empty, will create one const {value: value2} = pull.borrowOrCreate();

 console.log(value === value1) // true

-// destroy object, if nobody use it destroy(value1)
+// destroys an object, if nobody use it destroy(value1)

-// return core/promise/sync (wait until something call free(value)
+// returns core/promise/sync (wait until call of free(value))
 pull.takeOrWait()
   .then(({free, value}) => {});
 ```